laiyii/D-peptide-binder-design/README.md

 ```

 ### Sequence selection
 Criteria for *in silico* sequence selection is described in the [paper]().
-Binding energy is calculated by gmx_MMPBSA and free energy of aggregation is calculated by PASTA2.0.
+Binding energy is calculated by gmx_MMPBSA and free energy of aggregation is calculated by PASTA2.0.<br>
+> **Note:** Complex structure is flipped to D-ligand and L-receptor after sequence design.

 ## License